 Exercising regularly is another positive step that a woman with PCOS can take to increase her chances of becoming pregnant.
 Exercise plays a role by helping a woman lose weight and keep it off, which helps regulate her hormones and increase her chances of ovulation.
 The American College of Obstetricians and Gynecologists' 2009 practice guidelines recommend starting with exercise and weight loss as therapies for stimulating ovulation.
 Take any physical limitations or health problems such as heart disease into account before starting an exercise program.
 Always talk to your doctor before beginning a new exercise program.

 - Fertility and Sterility: Consensus on Infertility Treatment Related to Polycystic Ovary Syndrome

 - American Journal of Clinical Nutrition: Effect of a Low Glycemic Index Compared with a Conventional Healthy Diet on Polycystic Ovary Syndrome

 - International Journal of Obesity: Obesity and the Polycystic Ovary Syndrome

-- ACOG Practice Bulletin: Polycystic Ovary Syndrome
+- American College of Obstetricians and Gynecologists' Practice Bulletin: Polycystic Ovary Syndrome

 - Effectiveness of Assisted Reproductive Technology; Evan R Myers, et al. (eds)